What is Sleep Apnoea?

 - Sexual dysfunction or decreased sex drive

 - Shortness of breath, problems with swallowing, weakness or numbness in the body or voice changes (all of which are more common for individuals with CSA)

 CompSAS is usually only discovered after treatment for OSA shows little to no improvement.

 Who Does Sleep Apnoea Affect?

 An estimated 30 million people in the United States and 15% of Singaporeans suffer from sleep apnoea.
-In Singapore, one in three have moderate to severe symptoms, and one in ten have severe sleep apnoea.
+In Singapore, 1 in 3 people have moderate to severe symptoms, and 1 in 10 have severe sleep apnoea.

 It can also occur in children, and some of the symptoms include snoring and irritability in the day.
 Such children are often diagnosed with ADHD when the problem is in fact, sleep apnoea.

 Some of the common risk factors include:

 - Adults over 40 years of age

 - Structural problems in the mouth, such as an enlarged tongue or tonsils, a smaller or misaligned lower jaw

 - Heart or kidney failure